seratch/bolt-on-cloud-functions-for-firebase/README.md

 firebase deploy
 ```

-## How to configure
+## How to configure Slack apps/GCP

-### Slack App Configuration
+### Slack App

 Set `https://{your domain}.cloudfunctions.net/slack/events` as the Request URL for event subscriptions.

 ### Cloud Functions for Firebase

 You have nothing to configure.
-Don't forget enabling billing infor if it's your first time to use it.
+Don't forget enabling billing info if it's your first time to use it.

-## Make sure if it works
+## How to make sure if it works

 Post a message including `hello`.
-Then you'll receive a message saying `Hey there @yourname` from the bot user!
+Then you'll receive a message saying `Hey there @yourname` from your bot user!

 ## LICENSE